 Although it’s technically on Washington Avenue, South Pointe Park lies just steps from the southern fringes of Ocean Drive.
 The park occupies the southern tip of Miami Beach, offering a multitude of fun activities and attractions for visitors.

-One of the best things to do in Miami is to meander along the walking paths of South Pointe Park to gaze upon dramatic views of the beautiful shoreline of South Beach, Fisher Island, and Downtown Miami.
-Try your luck fishing at South Pointe Pier, jutting 450 feet into the Atlantic.
+One of the most popular activities in Miami is to meander along the walking paths of South Pointe Park to gaze upon dramatic views of the beautiful shoreline of South Beach, Fisher Island, and Downtown Miami.
+Try your luck fishing at South Pointe Pier, jutting 450 feet into the Atlantic coast.

 If you need to cool down, dip your toes in the crystal-clear water at South Pointe Park Beach.
 One of the best beaches in Miami, South Pointe Park Beach features a ton of amenities, including restrooms, outdoor showers, and a splash pad.